nkatre/Milestone---Deploy/README.md

 After deployment of new version on Canary 1, we are monitoring the health of this server by parameters such as CPU usage, memory utilization, Fault number and Alert number.

-One can visit `monitor.html` on Canary 1 to check the status of the server.
+One can visit `monitor` index page on Canary 1 (http://52.5.33.235:5001/monitor) to check the status of the server.

 We have also set a threshold parameter to simulate server failure condition.
 We use two paramaters which are constantly monitored.